mlangumier/learning-angular/README.md

 With `signal()`, use `.set()` & `.update()` to modify the state.

+Can also use the `computed()` method for read-only computed expressions.

 ### Parent to Child component

 - From parent HTML: `<app-my-children-component [message]="welcomeMessage()" />`